 A lot of smartwatches bill themselves as the technology of the future, but if you're looking for something a little more simplistic, comfortable, and stylized, the Mobvoi TicWatch is one of the best choices to go with.
 This is a gadget that takes the fundamental principles of a smartwatch and executes them without any unnecessary flairs or flourishes.

-The screen of the Ticwatch E2 is large and easy to read even when it's holding a lot of information, and the battery life is top notch.
-The water resistance of the TicWatch E2 is smartly partnered with swim tracking functionality and its 24 hours heart rate sensor makes for a more healthy living.
+The screen of the Ticwatch E2 is large and easy to read even when it's holding a lot of information, and the battery life is top-notch.
+The water resistance of the TicWatch E2 is smartly partnered with a swim tracking functionality, and its 24-hour heart rate sensor makes for a more healthy living.
 The performance on this budget smartwatch is simply one of the best.
-A single button controls all of your apps, and the Ticwatch E2 even has Google Play Store and Google Assistant built-in so you can easily navigate its functions with your voice.
-In a surprising move for a watch at this point, this Android Wear OS watch has WiFi capabilities built in.CLICK HERE FOR PRICE
+A single button controls all of your apps, and the Ticwatch E2 even has Google Play Store and Google Assistant built-in so you can easily navigate its functions with your voice alone.
+In a surprising move for a watch at this point, this Android Wear OS watch has Wi-Fi capabilities built-in.

-Huawei's Watch 2 Sport is a rugged but surprisingly lightweight smartwatch, and that makes it one of the best choices for the active user.
-If you're looking for a watch that features the sturdy resistance needed to suit you in the gym or out in the wild, this Android smartwatch has got you covered.
-A precise heart rate monitor, scientific sleep tracker, and GPS both come standard, but the most surprising addition is support for a 4G LTE connection.
-Then there's support for NFC and Google Pay which could conceivably remove the need to carry a wallet with you.
+Huawei's Watch 2 Sport is a rugged but surprisingly lightweight smartwatch, and that makes it one of the best choices for more active users.
+If you're looking for a watch that features the sturdy resistance needed to suit you in the gym or out in the wild, this Android smartwatch has you covered.
+A precise heart rate monitor, scientific sleep tracker, and GPS come standard, but the most surprising addition is support for a 4G LTE connection.
+Then there's support for NFC and Google Pay, which could conceivably remove the need to carry a wallet with you.

 If there's one company that understands what people desire in health-tracking smartwatches, it's Fitbit.
-The Fitbit Versa offers some of the best, most impressive, and focused features you'll find in a watch at a price that comfortably hovers in the lower mid-level price range.
-The Fitbit Versa has been built from the ground up, and its slim and sparse design emphasizes its role as a utilitarian tool rather than a fashion statement.
+The Fitbit Versa 2 offers some of the best, most impressive, and user-focused features you'll find in a watch at a price that comfortably hovers in the lower mid-level price range.
+The Fitbit Versa series has been built from the ground up, and the slim and sparse design of the Versa 2 emphasizes its role as a utilitarian tool rather than a fashion statement.

-The Fitbit Versa comes in an elegant black color.
-This aluminum Fitbit watch features one of the best sleep analysis around, and it smartly includes a whole wealth of health tracking options built around the specific needs of women.
-For the sake of price and portability, a few features had to be stripped out of the watch itself, but music can be saved directly to the Versa, and it gains GPS functionality when tethered to your iOS or android phone.
-With the Fitbit Versa, you get a host of incredible features, including a 24 hours heart rate sensor, sleep tracking and built-in GPS sensors, Windows phone compatibility, and more.
-This Fitbit smartwatch surely deserves to be on the best smartwatch list any day, any time.CLICK HERE FOR PRICE
+The Fitbit Versa 2 comes in elegant black, silver, and rose gold color variations.
+This aluminum Fitbit watch features some of the best sleep analysis around, and it cleverly includes a whole wealth of health tracking options built around the specific needs of women.
+For the sake of price and portability, a few features had to be stripped out of the watch itself, but music can be saved directly to the Versa, and it gains GPS functionality when tethered to your iOS or Android phone.
+With the Versa 2, you get a host of incredible features, including a 24-hour heart rate sensor, sleep tracking, built-in GPS sensors, Windows phone compatibility, Alexa support, and more.
+This Fitbit smartwatch surely deserves to be on the best smartwatch list any day.

-There's no way to argue that the Casio Pro Trek is not an expensive watch, but Casio is a company known for producing only the best products as well as their high ratio of quality to pricing; they certainly didn't fail with this model.
+There's no way to argue that the Casio Pro Trek is an inexpensive watch, but Casio is a company known for producing only the best products as well as their high ratio of quality to pricing, and this model is no exception.

-Everything that applies to the first entry on our list applies to the Rose Gold version of the Samsung Galaxy Watch Active as well.
+Everything that applies to the first entry on our list applies to the Gold version of the Samsung Galaxy Watch Active2 as well.
 This is the same design at its heart, and the only practical difference comes from its more feminine design.
-And while choosing between the Samsung Galaxy Watch Active Rose Gold or the midnight black variant is going to come down to a matter of aesthetic preferences, you can trust this one to be one of the best and most comfortable smartwatches for your needs.
+While choosing between the Samsung Galaxy Watch Active2 Gold or the Black and Crown Silver variants is going to come down to a matter of aesthetic preferences.
+Above all, you can trust this one to be one of the best and most comfortable smartwatches for your needs.

 Smartwatch Buyer’s Guide

-We’ve outlined some of the most critical specs for choosing the best smartwatch above, but the details may be lost on some customers.
-Here’s what you need to know so that you can make an informed decision.
+We’ve outlined some of the most critical specs for choosing the best smartwatch in our reviews above, but the details may still be lost on some customers.
+Here’s what you need to know so that you can make an informed purchasing decision.

-While Android is the basis for a majority of the smartwatches on this list, it’s a specialized version of their operating system known as Wear OS.
+While Android is the basis for a majority of the smartwatches on this list, they use a specialized version of the operating system known as Wear OS.
 Built with the demands of smartwatch manufacturers in mind, Wear OS has something of a troubled reputation.
 A lack of support from Google has left many disappointed with the versatility of this operating system.
-Fortunately, the open source nature of Wear OS has allowed more manufacturers to monkey around with it, and a lot of companies have managed to put out impressive and respectable smartwatches using Wear OS.
+Fortunately, the open-source nature of Wear OS has allowed more manufacturers to play around with it, and a lot of companies have managed to put out impressive and respectable smartwatches using Wear OS.

-Many other manufacturers make use of their own proprietary operating systems, but the details are too diverse to get into at any depth.
-The one proprietary operating system that deserves a place beside Wear OS and iOS is Tizen.
-Designed by Samsung as an open source alternative to the competitors, it’s taking a while to come into its own, but it’s getting better with each passing year.
+Many other manufacturers make use of their own proprietary operating systems, but the details are too diverse to get into in any depth here.
+The one proprietary operating system that deserves a place besides Wear OS and iOS is Tizen.
+Designed by Samsung as an open-source alternative to the competition, it’s taking a while to come into its own, but it’s getting better with each passing year.

-Getting the most out of your smartwatch means coordinating it with your mobile phone, but that’s fortunately a pretty simple affair in most cases.
-Almost all of the phones on our list are compatible with both Android and iOS devices.
-The one exception is the Apple Watch which is limited only to iOS devices due to their philosophy of maintaining a closed ecosystem.
+Getting the most out of your smartwatch means coordinating it with your mobile phone, but fortunately, that’s a pretty simple affair in most cases.
+Almost all of the smartwatches on our list are compatible with both Android and iOS devices.
+The one exception is the Apple Watch, which is limited only to iOS devices due to their philosophy of maintaining a closed ecosystem.

-But compatibility can be a tricky thing.
-While all open source phones offer cross-compatibility, the features available on Watch OS devices are sometimes limited when used in conjunction with iOS.
-As a general rule of thumb, a smartwatch that runs on the same core operating system as your phone is likely to work better with it naturally.
-But this can vary, so you might want to glance at a smart watch review before pulling the trigger on a cross-compatible device.
+Compatibility can be a tricky thing.
+While all open-source phones offer cross-compatibility, the features available on Watch OS devices are sometimes limited when used in conjunction with iOS.
+As a general rule of thumb, a smartwatch that runs on the same core operating system as your phone is likely to work better with it by default.
+This can vary, though, so you might want to glance at some more smartwatch reviews before pulling the trigger on a cross-compatible device.

-Two major factors constitute our analysis of the screen.
-The first is its dimensions.
-With the exception of the Apple Watch, all of the phones on our list sport round faces, and the positives and negatives of the screen size are somewhat obvious.
-A larger screen can be bulkier to wear, but it provides you with more real estate to navigate your apps.
+Two major factors constitute our analysis of a smartwatch screen.
+The first of these is its dimensions.
+With the exception of the Apple Watch, all of the phones on our list sport round faces, and the positives and negatives of the screen size are somewhat self-explanatory.
+A larger screen can be bulkier to wear, but it provides you with more real estate to navigate your apps more easily.
 If you’re worried about the fit, you may want to take the width of the screen’s bezel into consideration as well.
-Also keep in mind that how intuitively the watch’s interface is to navigate can have a major effect on its usability as well.
+Also, keep in mind that how intuitive the watch’s interface is to navigate can have a major effect on its usability as well.

 We’ve also identified the number of pixels for each watch.
-More is better with pixel density, since the more pixels are, the more detailed and crisp the resolution of your watch’s face.
-And while the quality of the resolution is proportionate to both the size of the phone and the pixel density, most of the watches on our list are approximately the same size, so it’s not something you’ll need to worry about.
+More is better with pixel density, since the more pixels there are, the more detailed and crisp the resolution of your watch face will be.
+While the quality of the resolution is proportionate to both the size of the watch face and the pixel density, most of the watches on our list are approximately the same size, so it’s not something you’ll need to worry about too much.

-A smart watch wouldn’t be very smart if it didn’t have a way to communicate wirelessly, and there are a few different protocol that these devices use for wireless connectivity.
+A smartwatch wouldn’t be very smart if it didn’t offer a means of communicating wirelessly, and there are a few different protocols that these devices use for wireless connectivity.

-The most common, available in any smartwatch on the market, is Bluetooth.
-Many smartwatches aren’t standalone devices and instead rely on information from your phone to access information.
-If your smartwatch only has access to Bluetooth and you want to access anything that requires internet – from music streaming to weather reports to Google Assistant – that information is pulled from the internet via your phone and then delivered via Bluetooth to your smartwatch.
+The most common of these, available in just about any smartwatch on the market, is Bluetooth.
+Many smartwatches aren’t standalone devices and instead rely on being synced up to your phone to access information.
+If your smartwatch only has access to Bluetooth and you want to access anything that requires an internet connection – from music streaming to weather reports to Google Assistant – that information is first pulled from the internet via your phone and then delivered via Bluetooth to your smartwatch.

-NFC is a less commonly used but increasingly more popular technology that allows you to translate information by simply tapping one device to another.
+NFC is a less commonly used but increasingly more popular technology that allows you to transfer information by simply tapping one device to another.
 This is commonly used to trade information between devices, and it can be used to swap music between your phone and your smartwatch on some models.
-But more commonly it’s used as a means for automatic payments.
+Most often, though, NFC used as a means for automatic payments.
 Simply log into your digital payment account on your watch and then use it in lieu of a traditional card.
-Just keep in mind that WiFi is still required to work.
+Just keep in mind that WiFi is still required for this to work.

-WiFi is the ultimate level of connectivity for smartwatches, but it tends to mostly be prominent in more expensive models.
-Watches that connect to WiFi can get all the information they need without having to use as an intermediary, and they can essentially serve as an alternative to a traditional phone in limited circumstances.
+WiFi is the ultimate level of connectivity for smartwatches, but it most often tends to be prominent in more expensive models.
+Watches that connect to WiFi can get all of the information they need without having to use an intermediary device, and they can essentially serve as an alternative to a traditional phone in limited circumstances.

 Ingress Protection is a universal standard that determines how sturdy a watch is.
-It’s identified as a double digit number.
+It’s identified as a double-digit number.
 The first digit determines how resistant the device’s exterior is to solid objects like dust, while the second digit evaluates moisture protection.
-All of the watches on our list that are IP certified have a rating of IP68.
-That means they’re protected against harmful dust and can be submerged for short periods underwater.
+All of the IP-certified watches on our list have a rating of IP68.
+That means they’re protected against harmful dust and can even be submerged for short periods underwater.